 In this post, I’ll discuss how Knit search integrates with other tools you might use to handle your files, emails, social media posts, appointments etc. I’ll also discuss some planned next steps for Knit Search.
 This is the 5th and final part of my blog series related to finding your personal digital content.
 Other posts in this series include:

 Part 5: this post – Integration with other tools & next steps.

 Integration With Other Tools

-Photo, music, video metadata.
+- Photo, music, video metadata.
 You may have used a 3rd party app to add or change metadata in your photos, music files videos etc. Often, such information is automatically added by the camera or app you used to create it in the first place.
-Blob automatically picks this up if the app you used embeds it in a standard format (e.g. EXIF format).
+Knit automatically picks this up if the app you used embeds it in a standard format (e.g. EXIF format).

-Next Steps for Blob Search
+Next Steps for Knit Search

-I welcome your feedback about this blog series and would love to hear your thoughts on making Blob more useful.
+I welcome your feedback about this blog series and would love to hear your thoughts on making Knit more useful.
 There’s always more work than we can do, so your input will help us prioritize our task list and ensure a more useful tool for you.
 You can share your thoughts via the comments section below, or directly by contacting us.